 Outpatient Antibiotic Stewardship as a Tool to Curb Antibiotic Resistance

-An enduring online video activity that contains information to support improved antibiotic prescribing.
+An on-demand video activity that contains information to support improved antibiotic prescribing.

 - Contact hours: 1.0 (0.10 CEU)